Darsh-A/Onlyfans18-/kinjal.md

 Company will provides feeds require to birds on contract basis.

 Medicine & Veterinary Aid
-The person who will be looking after the day-to-day management of the farm is conversant wi
+The person who will be looking after the day-to-day management of the farm is conversant with the use of medicines.
+In cases of need, the sick birds will be taken to the disease investigation laboratory located in town.
+For various operations like vaccination, debeaking etc. a poultry specialist visits the area at regular intervals.

+CHAPTER 3
+Market Potential
+"India is one of the fastest growing pultry "